coder/code-server/docs/FAQ.md

 ## Does code-server have any security login validation?

-code-server only supports a single password and limits logins to two per minute plus twelve per hour.
+code-server supports setting a single password and limits logins to two per minute and twelve per hour.

 ## Are there community projects involving code-server?